ironbar/arc25/docs/05_Solution_Summary.md

 ### 3. Does hindsight relabeling works for program synthesis on ARC tasks?

+After validating that test-time training on hindsight-relabeled tasks allowed to solve toy tasks, it was time to see if we could validate the approach on ARC tasks that were much more complex.

 ### 4. Can we get a stronger base model with reinforcement learning?

 ### 5. Can we improve the search accuracy by doing prediction refinement?